Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 Another opinion:

-The opinion of the inhabitants:
+The opinion of ordinary people:

 Is there a cure for schizophrenia?